 Creating a Budget

-These tips will help give you the confidence you need to create an organized and focused budget.
+These tips will help give you the confidence you need to create an organized and manage event budget.

-Excel is hands down better than any other program.
+Excel or Google Sheets is hands down better than any other program.
 Calculating complex numbers and staying organized has never been so easy.

 Create “estimate” and “actual” columns, and fill in the actual numbers as you go.
-The estimated column will be a reference for you as you try to stay within your limits.
+The estimated column will be a reference for you as you try to stay within your limits of the actual expense.

 Pad each and every estimated cost.
-It’ll help avoid surprise costs like taxes, rush fees, and unexpected increases.
+It’ll help avoid surprise costs like taxes, rush fees, and unexpected increases on your actual budget.

 In addition to padding estimates, add a Misc. line…and pad that.
-This always comes in handy for emergencies and day-of event costs.
+This always comes in handy for an emergency fund or contingency funds and day-of-event costs.

 Typical Line Items

 Even though each event is different, there are typical costs associated with the simplest or most lavish events.
-Try to envision costs that will be incurred from the start of planning to the end of an event.
+Try to envision expenses incurred from the start of planning to the end of an event.
 We’ve listed a few line items, as well as questions to ask, to assist in determining your estimates.

-Is there a required minimum to pay based on number of guests?
+Is there a required minimum to pay based on the number of guests?

 Will alcohol be served?